ReubenGoodridge/rust-refresh-app/README.md

-# Redis WebAssembly Example
+# Redis WebAssembly

 This project demonstrates how to use Redis with WebAssembly (Wasm) using Rust.
+Unfortunately, this code won't work natively due to the wasm sandbox having tight security.
+I am currently working on a fix for this but not guarantee on the release date!

 ## Prerequisites